London food tour – local dishes and street food in UK

 1. Pie and Mash with Liquor

-This is London working-class soul food at its most honest and comforting.
-A traditional London pie and mash consists of a short-crust pastry pie filled with minced beef, served alongside creamy mashed potato and generously drowned in green parsley liquor — a thin, intensely savoury sauce made from parsley and the water used to cook eels.
-Historically, the eels themselves were served alongside, either stewed or jellied, though the pie and mash combo has proven far more enduring.
-Manze’s in Bermondsey, which has been serving Londoners since 1902, is arguably the most atmospheric place to experience this dish.
+This is London working-class soul food at its most honest.
+A traditional London pie and mash is a short-crust pastry pie filled with minced beef, served alongside creamy mashed potato and drowned in green parsley liquor — a thin, intensely savoury sauce made from parsley and eel-cooking water.
+Historically, the eels themselves came alongside, either stewed or jellied, though the pie and mash combo has proven far more enduring.
+Manze’s in Bermondsey, serving Londoners since 1902, is the most atmospheric place to experience this.
 The Victorian-tiled interiors, wooden benches, and marble tables make eating here feel like genuine time travel.
+A full meal costs around £5-6.
+You won’t find better value anywhere in Zone 1.

 2. Chicken Tikka Masala

-Yes, technically this dish’s exact origins are disputed — Glasgow also claims it — but London has embraced and perfected chicken tikka masala so completely that it deserves its place on this list without hesitation.
-The dish, featuring chargrilled chicken tikka served in a rich, creamy, mildly spiced tomato-based sauce, has been called an unofficial national dish of Britain, and nowhere in the world will you find it executed with more variety and passion than in London.
-Brick Lane in the East End remains the most famous destination for a curry, though serious food lovers increasingly head to the restaurants of Tooting and Southall for more authentic and complex South Asian cooking.
-Dishoom, with its multiple London locations, offers a deeply romantic take on Bombay café culture and serves a chicken tikka masala that has become one of the most talked-about dishes in the city.
+Yes, the dish’s exact origins are disputed — Glasgow also claims it — but London has embraced and refined chicken tikka masala so completely that it belongs on this list without question.
+Chargrilled chicken tikka in a rich, creamy, mildly spiced tomato-based sauce, it’s been called an unofficial national dish of Britain, and nowhere will you find more variety and passion for it than here.
+Brick Lane in the East End is the most famous curry destination, though serious food lovers increasingly head to Tooting and Southall for more complex, authentic South Asian cooking — and for restaurants that are genuinely packed with people from the community, which is always a good sign.
+Dishoom, with multiple London locations, offers a deeply romantic take on Bombay café culture and serves a chicken tikka masala that has become one of the most talked-about dishes in the city.
+Book ahead.
+Always book ahead.

 3. Salt Beef Bagel

-The salt beef bagel is a direct product of London’s Jewish East End heritage, carried into the city by Ashkenazi Jewish immigrants fleeing persecution in Eastern Europe during the late nineteenth and early twentieth centuries.
-The combination is deceptively simple but devastatingly good: a fresh, slightly chewy bagel sliced open and piled high with slow-cooked, intensely seasoned salt beef, finished with a sharp squeeze of English mustard and a handful of tangy pickled cucumbers.
-Beigel Bake on Brick Lane — open 24 hours a day, seven days a week since 1977 — is the pilgrimage point for this dish.
-The queue often stretches out the door, but it moves quickly, and the whole experience costs barely a few pounds for one of London’s greatest eating moments.
+The salt beef bagel is a direct product of London’s Jewish East End heritage, brought into the city by Ashkenazi Jewish immigrants fleeing persecution in Eastern Europe during the late nineteenth and early twentieth centuries.
+The combination is deceptively simple but devastatingly good: a fresh, slightly chewy bagel piled high with slow-cooked, intensely seasoned salt beef, finished with a sharp squeeze of English mustard and a handful of tangy pickled cucumbers.
+Beigel Bake on Brick Lane — open 24 hours a day, seven days a week since 1977 — is the pilgrimage point.
+The queue often stretches out the door, but it moves fast.
+The whole thing costs barely a few pounds.
+It is, without exaggeration, one of London’s greatest eating moments.
+Go at 2am if you can.
+The city feels completely different, and the bagel tastes exactly the same.

 4. Full English Breakfast

-No food guide to London would be complete without addressing the full English breakfast, a plate of magnificent excess that has fuelled builders, office workers, and hungover students for generations.
-A proper full English includes back bacon rashers, fried or scrambled eggs, pork sausages, grilled tomatoes, baked beans, sautéed mushrooms, black pudding, and thick slices of toast — the whole glorious assembly ideally washed down with a mug of strong builder’s tea with milk.
-The quality of ingredients makes all the difference here.
-Head to E. Pellicci in Bethnal Green, a family-run Italian-owned café that has been feeding East Enders since 1900, or try The Regency Café in Westminster, a beautifully preserved Art Deco greasy spoon that feels like stepping into a 1950s film set.
-Both will serve you a full English that will set you up for an entire day of eating your way around the city.
+No London food guide is complete without the full English breakfast — a plate of magnificent excess that has fuelled builders, office workers, and hungover students for generations.
+Back bacon, fried or scrambled eggs, pork sausages, grilled tomatoes, baked beans, sautéed mushrooms, black pudding, thick toast, strong builder’s tea with milk.
+Quality of ingredients makes all the difference here, which is why the greasy spoon you pick matters enormously.
+Head to E. Pellicci in Bethnal Green, a family-run Italian-owned café that has been feeding East Enders since 1900 — the panelled wooden interior is Grade II listed and the staff will make you feel like a regular within minutes.
+Or try The Regency Café in Westminster, a beautifully preserved Art Deco spot that feels like stepping onto a 1950s film set.
+Both will serve you a full English for around £8-12 that will set you up for an entire day on your feet.

 5. Afternoon Tea

-Afternoon tea is arguably London’s most theatrical food experience and one that every visitor should indulge in at least once.
-The tradition, supposedly introduced by Anna, the seventh Duchess of Bedford, in the 1840s as a way of filling the long gap between lunch and the fashionably late evening dinner, consists of a tiered stand of finger sandwiches — think cucumber and cream cheese, smoked salmon, or egg and cress — followed by freshly baked plain and fruit scones served with clotted cream and strawberry jam, and finally a selection of miniature pastries, cakes, and tarts, all accompanied by a carefully chosen selection of loose-leaf teas.
-The Ritz on Piccadilly remains the gold standard of traditional afternoon tea, requiring advance booking weeks or even months ahead.
-For something more contemporary, try Sketch in Mayfair for its wildly inventive afternoon tea served inside an extraordinary pink dining room, or the Bettys-inspired afternoon tea at The Wolseley on Piccadilly.
+Afternoon tea is London’s most theatrical food experience.
+The tradition — supposedly introduced by Anna, the seventh Duchess of Bedford, in the 1840s to fill the long gap between lunch and fashionably late dinner — consists of a tiered stand of finger sandwiches (cucumber and cream cheese, smoked salmon, egg and cress), freshly baked plain and fruit scones with clotted cream and strawberry jam, and a selection of miniature pastries, cakes, and tarts.
+All of it washed down with carefully chosen loose-leaf teas.
+The Ritz on Piccadilly is the gold standard, but book weeks or months ahead and expect to pay around £70 per person — it’s an occasion, not a casual drop-in.
+For something more contemporary, Sketch in Mayfair serves a wildly inventive afternoon tea inside an extraordinary pink dining room that feels like eating inside a fever dream.
+Worth every penny of the similarly steep price tag.

 6. Smashed Avocado Toast (Borough Market Style)